SeanFobbe/cr-unsc/FAIR-data-declaration.md

 ### I1.
 (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.

+- Zenodo metadata is internally stored as JSON and can be exported to MARCXML, Dublin Core XML, CSL, DataCite JSON, DataCite XML, BibTeX, GeoJSON and DCAT

 ### I2.
 (Meta)data use vocabularies that follow FAIR principles

+- Zenodo refers to external vocabularies for license (Open Definition), funders (FundRef) and grants (OpenAIRE)

 ### I3.
 (Meta)data include qualified references to other (meta)data